GodotSteam/GodotSteam/README.md

-# Godot Steam
+# Godot Steam for Godot 2
-Steam API for the Godot game engine.
+Steam API for the Godot game engine (versions 2 to 2.1.4).
 For the Windows, Linux, and Mac platforms.

 View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative